umami-software/website/content/api.md

 }
 ```

-Save the token value and send an `Authentication` header with all your data requests with the value `Bearer <token>`.
+Save the token value and send an `Authorization` header with all your data requests with the value `Bearer <token>`.
 Your request header should look something like this:

 ```http request
 Authorization: Bearer eyTMjU2IiwiY...4Q0JDLUhWxnIjoiUE_A